facebookresearch/StarSpace/README.md

 ## TagSpace word / tag embeddings

-**Setting:** Learning the mapping from a short text to relevant hashtags.
+**Setting:** Learning the mapping from a short text to relevant hashtags, , e.g. as in <a href="https://research.fb.com/publications/tagspace-semantic-embeddings-from-hashtags/">this paper</a>.

-**Model:** the relation goes from bags of words to bags of tags, by learning an embedding of both.
+**Model:** the mapping learnt goes from bags of words to bags of tags, by learning an embedding of both.
 For instance,  the input “restaurant has great food <\tab> #restaurant <\tab> #yum” will be translated into the following graph.
-(Nodes in the graph are entities which embeddings will be learned, and edges in the graph are relationships between the entities).
+(Nodes in the graph are entities for which embeddings will be learned, and edges in the graph are relationships between the entities).

 ![word-tag](https://github.com/facebookresearch/Starspace/blob/master/examples/tagspace.png)